What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 Your association insures the building.

-Florida law assigns the interior and assessment exposure to you.
+Florida law assigns a portion of the building’s interior — and certain financial risks — to you.

-👉 Get your Florida HO-6 quote from a condo specialist
+👉 Get a Florida HO-6 Quote from a Condo Insurance Specialist